heidi-y/harmswayexhibit/pages/LookingBack.md

 Jetties are still used today to protect the shoreline from erosion by acting as a barrier.

 {% include feature/image.html objectid="a45" width="75" caption="Hurricane Gloria, Newsday" %}
-Dramatically rising waterlevels are a truly memorable part of natural disastors.
+Dramatically rising waterlevels are a truly memorable part of natural disasters.
 On Sunrise Highway, telephone lines and telephone poles almost stopped this car from proceeding as a result of Hurricane Gloria.
 Note in the audio narrative below by Chip Duryea how intense flooding tends to stick in storm survivor's memories.
 {% include feature/audio.html objectid="a170" width="50" %}
 >"In a period of 20 minutes it went from almost nothing to total catastrophe."-Chip Duryea